 Gunner Vallee played his part in the historic assault.
-After a month and a half in Normandy he earned the Military Medal for “gallant and distinguished services in the field” by his actions in a gun position fire which ignited charge bags and spread to a gun.
+After a month and a half in Normandy, he earned the Military Medal for “gallant and distinguished services in the field” by his actions in a gun position fire, which ignited charge bags and spread to a gun.

 At the end of the Pacific war in August 1945, he was posted to the 71st Field Regiment RCA in Petawawa.
-In September 1946 he married and joined the 1st Regiment, Royal Canadian Horse Artillery (1 RCHA) in Camp Shilo, Manitoba.
+In September 1946, he married and joined the 1st Regiment, Royal Canadian Horse Artillery (1 RCHA) in Camp Shilo, Manitoba.

-In September 1971 he was appointed RSM for an unprecedented third time, this time with the Canadian Airborne Regiment.
+In September 1971, he was appointed RSM for an unprecedented third time, this time with the Canadian Airborne Regiment.
 He seemed to be everywhere, talking to soldiers, listening to their concerns, sharing risks and hardship, and setting an example.
 He accompanied the Regiment across Canada, into the Arctic, to the U.S. and Jamaica.
 He parachuted with the Regiment’s sub-units at every opportunity.

-In late 1973 he left the Canadian Airborne Regiment and assumed the duties of Artillery Chief Warrant Officer with the Director of Artillery at National Defence Headquarters.
+In late 1973, he left the Canadian Airborne Regiment and assumed the duties of Artillery Chief Warrant Officer with the Director of Artillery at National Defence Headquarters.

 Not content to end his service, he worked from 1978 to 1983 as Officer in Charge of CFB Petawawa’s Corps of Commissionaires detachment.
-His unwavering service to The Royal Regiment and concern for Canada’s soldiers remains a paragon for future generations.
+His unwavering service to The Royal Regiment and concern for Canada’s soldiers remain a paragon for future generations.